jasminechatfield/drugsandwires/news/_posts/2017-07-01-extra-pages-july.md

 layout: news
 title: Extra D&W Pages for July!
 alias: /extra-dw-pages-for-july/
+summary: Good news, 'Wireheads - thanks to ongoing support from our Patreon backers, we'll be publishing another five pages of D&W this month!
 ---

 Good news, 'Wireheads - thanks to ongoing support from our [Patreon](https://www.patreon.com/drugsandwires) backers, we'll be publishing another five pages of _D&W_ this month!
 Slightly less good news: next Monday's page will unfortunately be bumped, as Claire's on the road with only the barest of bare-bone art-ing tools at her disposal.